Ravindra-uk01/textmaster_fullstack/README.md

 - **Whitespace Removal**: Remove whitespaces from your scripted documents.
 - **Text-to-Speech**: Wear up your earphones to listen to your text, instead of straining your eyes!
 - **Detailed Text Analysis**: Provides an output of words, and characters, along with reading time.
+- **User Authentication**: Users can log in, log out, and manage their accounts with password recovery and reset options.
+- **Document Management**: Save documents for later retrieval, ensuring easy access to important files.
+- **Bookmarking**: Users can bookmark important components for quick reference.
+- **Theme Support**: Switch between light mode and dark mode for a personalized user experience.
+- **Multilingual Support**: View content in multiple languages to enhance accessibility.
+- **Responsive Design**: The application is fully responsive and accessible on any device format.

 ## Open Source